-A brow lift, also known as a forehead lift or forehead rejuvenation, is a cosmetic procedure to raise the brows.
-A brow lift improves the appearance of the forehead, the brow and the area around the eyes by raising the soft tissue and skin of the forehead and brow.
+A brow lift is a cosmetic procedure to raise the brows.
+It's also known as a forehead lift or forehead rejuvenation.
+A brow lift improves the appearance of the forehead, the brow and the area around the eyes.
+The procedure involves raising the soft tissue and skin of the forehead and brow.

-You might choose to have a brow lift if you have a low, sagging brow or brow asymmetry.
+You might choose to have a brow lift if you have a low, sagging brow or uneven brows.
 A brow lift might also boost your self-confidence.

 Products & Services